 The Bodhisatta was once a fish.
 Others in his school saw a crane sitting peacefully and they thought it was pious, but the Bodhisatta told them it was trying to trick them into coming close so it could eat them.

-(Duplicate of Jataka #68) The Bodhisatta was once a son, nephew, and grandson of the same man in one thousand five hundred successive lives and then a son, nephew, and grandson in another one thousand five hundred lives to one specific woman.
+(Duplicate of Jataka #68) The Bodhisatta was once a son, nephew, and grandson of the same man in one thousand five hundred successive lives, and then again in another one thousand five hundred successive lives to one woman.

 The Bodhisatta was once a frog.
 A snake entered a fish trap to eat, but the fish inside attacked him.
-He asked the Bodhisatta about the fish’s behavior, and he answered that it was appropriate since the snake tried to eat the fish.
+The snake asked the Bodhisatta about the fish’s behavior, and he answered that it was appropriate since the snake tried to eat the fish.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547